Sports Betting Guide

 If you would like to claim a Champions League free bet, please visit our promo section.

 That is where the already mentioned top 4 & top 6 seeds make the difference.
-You have to know whether or not there are teams on the edge on this qualification zones.
-Analyse their upcoming fixtures, league points, as well as chances of the competing teams and have a break down the situation in order to place a winning bet.
+You have to know whether or not there are teams on the edge of European cups qualification zones.
+Analyse their upcoming fixtures, league points, as well as chances of the competing teams and break down the situation in order to place a winning bet.
 Teams that are worth attention: Chelsea, Manchester United, Leicester, Tottenham, Arsenal.
 These clubs are well-known Premier League powerhouses, thus expecting them to go for the final dash would be quite smart of you.

 Great news for the Red Devils’ fans, as their favourite team has taken more points in the final day during 27 (completed) seasons that any other Premier League club.
 Please, use this information, when trying to make your football outcomes predictions.
 Bookmakers are not always aware of such statistics and might simple avoid factoring something like that while setting their odds.

-Please, also take a look at the average points taken by each Premier League teams from their last season game (since 1992/93 season):
+Please, also take a look at the average points taken by each Premier League teams from their last season game (1992/93-2019/20 seasons):